PotatoBanana23/BTD/README.md

 ## How to Install and Run

 To execute the program, import the project from GitHub onto your local IDE or clone our repo, "PotatoBanana23/BTD", on your local IDE.
 From there, navigate to the
 Frame class and have the program run.
-From there, you can begin playing the game!
+Now, you can begin playing the game!

 ## How to Use the Project